Where Can I Find the VIN (Vehicle Identification Number)?

 - Vehicle title and registration certificate

-At CarHistory we’re the only outfit to provide a complete report on a used vehicle's reported history, regardless of how many states and territories it has previously been registered in.
+At CarHistory we’re the leading provider of a complete report on a used vehicle's reported history, regardless of how many states and territories it has previously been registered in.
 Based on the VIN of the vehicle the CarHistory Report provides you with a national view of the vehicle's history.
-This is something that is unique in the Australian market and can only be provided through CarHistory.

 CarHistory Reports are compiled using data which is held in the National Vehicle Information System, operated and maintained by Equifax, Australia's leading credit information bureau.
 The NVIS is a comprehensive collection of information on motor vehicles that have been registered in Australia.
 It is contributed to and updated by major Australian motor vehicle Insurers as well as other proprietary companies with interests in the Australian automotive industry.
 CarHistory also sources data from PPSR.